Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 device to send an empty frame (see {{lorawan-empty-frame}}) but it is application specific and will be used by the NGW to transmit a potential SCHC ACK REQ.
 SCHC_ACK_REQ_DN_OPPORTUNITY is application specific and its recommended value is 2, it MUST be greater than 1.
-This allows to open downlink opportunity to other eventual downlink with higher priority than SCHC ACK REQ message.
+This allows for more downlink opportunities than required by SCHC control traffic, leaving opportunity for any other downlink with higher priority than SCHC ACK REQ message.

 _Note_: The device MUST keep this SCHC ACK message in memory until it receives a downlink, on SCHC FPortDown different from an SCHC ACK REQ: it indicates that